Introduction

 The best natural sources of magnesium

-Plant sources of magnesium
+Plant-based sources of magnesium

-• Nuts and seeds: pumpkin seeds (156 mg per 30 g), almonds (80 mg per 30 g), cashew nuts (75 mg per 30 g)
+Nuts and seeds: Pumpkin seeds (156 mg per 30 g), almonds (80 mg per 30 g), cashews (75 mg per 30 g)

-• Legumes: Black beans (60 mg per 100 g), chickpeas (48 mg per 100 g)
+Legumes: Black beans (60 mg per 100 g), chickpeas (48 mg per 100 g)

-• Leafy vegetables: Spinach (79 mg per 100 g), kale (33 mg per 100 g)
+Leafy vegetables: Spinach (79 mg per 100 g), kale (33 mg per 100 g)

-• Pseudograins: Quinoa (64 mg per 100 g), amaranth (65 mg per 100 g)
+Pseudocereals: Quinoa (64 mg per 100 g), amaranth (65 mg per 100 g)

-• Cocoa and chocolate: Dark chocolate (70-85% cocoa) contains about 65 mg of magnesium per 30 g
+Cocoa and chocolate: Dark chocolate (70-85% cocoa) contains about 65 mg of magnesium per 30 g

 Animal sources of magnesium

-• Fish: Mackerel (97 mg per 100 g), salmon (29 mg per 100 g)
+Fish: Mackerel (97 mg per 100 g), salmon (29 mg per 100 g)

-• Seafood: squid (30 mg per 100 g), shrimp (39 mg per 100 g)
+Seafood: Squid (30 mg per 100 g), shrimp (39 mg per 100 g)

-• Dairy products: yogurt (12 mg per 100 g), cheese (30 mg per 100 g)
+Dairy products: Yogurt (12 mg per 100 g), cheese (30 mg per 100 g)

-Magnesium-rich water
+Magnesium-containing water

 When are magnesium supplements useful?

-In case of magnesium deficiency (hypermagnesemia) or increased need
+For magnesium deficiency (hypomagnesemia) or increased need

 For muscle function and cramp relief